cspoojary/Learn_Python/Python_kannada/01_Basic.md

 | **Backward Compatibility** | Code can be ported to Python 3 **with effort** (e.g., `2to3`). | **Not backward compatible** with Python 2. |
 | **Primary Use** | Historically used for **DevOps/legacy projects**; now obsolete. | Widely used in **software engineering, data science, AI/ML, web**, etc. |

----
-## Types of Language
-- Low-Level Language
-Machine language consists of binary code that directly corresponds to the instructions executed by the CPU.
-0s and 1s executed directly by the CPU.
-  - **Characteristics:** Extremely fast, hardware-specific.
-  - **Not portable:** code depends on CPU architecture, Harder to learn and maintain.
-  - **Examples:** Pure machine language (binary opcodes).

-- **High-Level Language**
-High-level programming languages use human-readable code and require compilation or interpretation before execution.
-**Characteristics:**
-    - Use natural English-like syntax.
-    - Portable across operating systems.
-    - Automatic memory management (mostly).
-    - Require a compiler or interpreter to convert to machine code.
-**Examples:**
-  **Python** (simple syntax, dynamic typing)
-  **Java** (object-oriented, runs on JVM)
-  **Python ,JavaScript**